 Prior to founding Place Group in 2003, Simon had 20 years of experience in the marketing communications industry, working with major brands and developing online communications and education programmes for the private sector and universities.

 David is an experienced assurance manager and qualified CIPFA accountant.
 He is a Board member at the Legal Aid Agency, which he joined in January 2017, heading the Assurance function.
 Having joined the Civil Service in 2005, David has worked in roles across departments including Business, Energy and Industrial Strategy; DCLG; Cabinet Office; and HM Treasury.
 He has experience in policy development, finance business partnering, and financial analysis roles, and was previously Head of Internal Audit for DCLG.
 David was formerly a governor for a central London primary school, where he was Chair of the Finance and Resource Committee.
-David joined BPET in October 2016, and sits on the Finance, Risk and Audit Committee.
+David joined BPET in October 2016.

 Dina is a parent at Rutherford House School and joined the BPET Board in December 2017 as a parent trustee.